Bimsara-Janakantha/Local-RISCV-Development-Environment/src/05. Context Switching/ctx_switch_w_cycle_count/README.md

 You should see:
 - Alternating prints from Task1 and Task2.
-- One line: `Context switch took XXXX cycles`.
+- One line: `Context switch took XXXX cycles` for each context switching.

 > 💡 On Spike, cycle counts are **instruction counts** (not real time), but consistent for relative measurement.

 ---

 ### 🔍 What This Measures
-- The cost of **saving 14 registers + restoring 14 registers** for complete process.
+- The cost of **saving 11 registers + restoring 11 registers** for complete process.
 - **Does NOT include** trap entry/exit (since we’re in user mode).
 - For **real OS context switch**, you’d add trap handling cost (which you can measure separately via `ecall` + custom handler in M-mode).